Gerhard Rose: Early life and education

-China
+China and Nazi Party membership

 In 1929, Rose left Germany to work in China.
 He was a medical adviser to the Kuomintang government.
 In 1929, he was appointed director of the medical office in Chekiang.
 He was also the health adviser at the Ministry of the interior in Chekiang.
 He was unable to pursue his studies during his time in China.

 In 1930, Rose joined the Nazi Party.
 His member number was 346.161.

 Return from China

 Rose returned to Berlin in September 1936, prior to the Second Sino-Japanese War.
 He took over as head of the Department of Tropical Medicine at the Berlin Robert Koch Institute on 1 October 1936.
 Beginning in the 1938 summer semester, Rose held lectures and exercises on tropical hygiene and tropical medicine at Berlin University.
 On 1 February 1943, Rose was named vice president of the Robert Koch Institute.

 In 1939, Rose entered the medical branch of the Luftwaffe.
 In 1942, he was appointed advisory hygienist on tropical medicine in the medical service of the Luftwaffe.
 When the war ended, Rose held the rank of a general physician.